 - 1 Tablespoon minced garlic

 - 1/2 teaspoon freshly ground black pepper, divided

 - sea salt, to taste

 - Preheat oven to 400°F (204°C).
-Line a baking sheet with aluminum foil or a silicone baking mat.
-Arrange salmon and brussels sprouts on top.
+Line a baking sheet with parchment paper or a silicone baking mat.
+Arrange salmon and brussels sprouts evenly spaced on top.

-- Brush the melted butter on top of each salmon filet.
-In a small bowl, mix the rosemary, parsley, garlic, juice of 1 lemon, and 1/4 teaspoon pepper together with a spoon.
-Spoon evenly onto each filet, spreading all over the top.
-Slice 1/2 of the 2nd lemon and arrange 1-2 slices on top of each filet.
+- Brush the melted butter on top of each salmon fillet.
+In a small bowl, stir the rosemary, parsley, garlic, juice of 1 lemon (around 4 Tablespoons), and 1/4 teaspoon pepper together.
+Spoon evenly onto each fillet, spreading all over the top.
+Slice 1/2 of the 2nd lemon and arrange 1-2 slices on top of each fillet.
 Squeeze the other lemon half on top of the brussels sprouts.
 Sprinkle the brussels sprouts with remaining 1/4 teaspoon of pepper.
-Sprinkle sea salt evenly over the whole pan—not much is needed.
-Go by your preference.
+Sprinkle sea salt evenly over the whole pan—not much is needed, but go by your preference.

-- Serve with additional lemon slices if desired.
-Leftovers keep well in the refrigerator for a few days.
+- Leftovers keep well in the refrigerator for a few days.
 Reheat to your liking.

-- Nutrition Information: Using SparkRecipes calculator– including the brussels sprouts, this meal comes out to 330 calories, 16g fat, and 37g protein.
-If your salmon filets are smaller than about 6 ounces each, these numbers will be lower.
+- Nutrition Information: Using SparkRecipes calculator and including the brussels sprouts, this recipe comes out to 330 calories, 16g fat, and 37g protein.
+If your salmon fillets are smaller than about 6 ounces each, these numbers will be lower.